Iterative and agile approach to Craft CMS web development

-Scape had an established website built on Craft CMS.
-Having been worked on by multiple agencies over a number of years the site had become fragmented and inconsistent design wise, complicated from a development perspective and difficult for the in-house team to manage in the backend.
+Scape has an established website built on Craft CMS that had been worked on by multiple agencies over a number of years.
+The site had become fragmented and inconsistent design wise, complicated from a development perspective and difficult for the in-house team to manage in the backend.

 User journey mapping